 If your loved one disclosed they're feeling suicidal, ask them whether they have a plan & if they have the means to act on this plan.
-This will let you know how at risk they are.
+This can let you know how at risk they are.
 Keep them company until they are feeling less committed to their plan.

 Be Safe by mindyourmind is our free crisis & safety planning app.
 Sit down with someone you trust & fill in your own safety plan.
 By completing it in advance, you'll feel better prepared for moments of crisis.
 Download Be Safe today.

 Check out Talk Suicide Canada to learn more about this Canadian suicide prevention service!

 Centre for Suicide Prevention is a great site to have saved in your search bar.
 They cover topics like intervention, prevention, postvention and highlights other helpful resources for you.

 When you have been impacted by suicide, it's important to take time to feel all your emotions as they come.
 Make time to cry.
 Make time to talk to someone about your feelings.
 Remind yourself that you did enough to help your loved one.
 Join a support group or journal.